symbol/symbol-docs/source/concepts/receipt.rst

 Receipt
 #######

-An invisible change is any state-dependent change that is not observable from :doc:`block <block>` header or :doc:`transaction <transaction>` data.
-The structure recording these invisible changes is named receipt.
+An invisible change is any state-dependent change that is not observable from the :doc:`block <block>` header or :doc:`transaction <transaction>` data.
+The structure that records these invisible changes is named receipt.

-The collection of receipts are hashed into a |merkle| and linked with a :doc:`block <block>`.
-The block header stores the root hash, which is different to zero when the block has receipts.
+The collection of receipts are hashed into a |merkle| and linked to a :doc:`block <block>`.
+The block header stores the root hash, which is different from zero when the block has receipts.

 *********************
 Transaction statement
 *********************

 A :ref:`transaction statement <transaction-statement>` is a collection of receipts linked with a transaction in a particular block.
-Statements can include:
+Statements can include receipts with the following basic types:

 * **Balance Transfer**: A mosaic transfer was triggered.
 * **Balance Change**: A mosaic credit or debit was triggered.